9Hamza/projects/python/lms_project_readme.md

 3. Admin password checker
 4. A proper record log to see which book has been issued to whom

+It has two portals:

-Admin has to create an account(if first time user) and then login. all details of everything will be stored in the db. the admin can:
+1. Admin has to create an account(if first time user) and then login. all details of everything will be stored in the db. the admin can:
   1. Add/remove books
   2. Add/delete students from student list
   3. Can see who has taken which book
   4. Can update the no. of books available in the Library

-Librarian can:
+2. Librarian can:
   1. Issue books
   2. Return books
   3. Can see which book is taken by which student
   4. Can see what books are taken by a particular student